thegamingden/the-ends-of-the-matrix/src/crunch/sprites.md

 maintains its own ability scores for determining any dice pools it rolls on actions it performs, and joined Sprites _don't_ grant any of their ability scores to their Technomancer's Network (Though the Puppeteer power can kinda do that, if that's what you want).
+A Technomancer can eject a Sprite from their Network as a Matrix Free Action.

 ## Types of Sprites
 _"I've heard your song.
 It's a bad song."_